One of many interesting things I discovered in Canada is a loaf pan. Having a cake sliced like a bread is the best thing since sliced bread 😉

 I love to bake with purpose.
 Like making a birthday cake for a friend or family member.
 Or with intention to play with the ingredients I have at home without having to go to the store.

 The other day, two lemons were staring at me with their big, yellow, eyes, telling me that they will go to waste if I don’t do something with them soon.
 And I had some yogurt that felt the same way.
-About the same time I came across this recipe by Barefoot Contessa on Pinterest and loved the idea so I decided to give it a try and make the unexpected trio happy.
+About the same time I came across a recipe by Barefoot Contessa on Pinterest and loved the idea so I decided to put a twist on it and make the unexpected trio happy.

-The trio reached nirvana, the cake was super moist with sweet and tangy flavor, perfect with a cup of tea 🙂
+The trio reached nirvana, the cake was super moist with sweet and tangy flavor, and it went perfect with a cup of tea 🙂

 - 1-1/2 (150 g) cups all-purpose flour